-As Art Production Fund Artist-in-Residence, Candy lived in the The Cosmopolitan for a month and turned its P3 Studio gallery into a contemplative experiment around anonymity, vulnerability, trust, and understanding.
-Inspired by Shinto shrines, Post Secret, and Catholicism, she created a place where people could write and submit their confessions on wooden plaques in the privacy of confession booths.
-Candy hung the anonymous plaques on the gallery walls each day so they gathered over time like a Shinto Shrine prayer wall.
-She painted select responses on large canvases.
-The space also featured original music by Oliver Blank – listen to it here.
+As Art Production Fund Artist-in-Residence, Candy Chang lived in the The Cosmopolitan and turned its P3 Studio gallery into a contemplative experiment around anonymity, vulnerability, and understanding in the heart of the Las Vegas strip.
+Visitors were invited to submit their confessions on wooden plaques in the privacy of confession booths.
+She hung the anonymous plaques on the gallery walls so they gathered over time like a Shinto Shrine prayer wall.
+She projected and painted select responses on large canvases.
+The space featured an original soundtrack by Oliver Blank.

-By the end of the exhibit, over 1500 confessions were displayed on the walls: I still love her two girlfriends and five years later, I’m scared I’ll die alone, I eat too much cheese, Came here married to one girl and left married to two girls, I sold heroin to my friend and it ruined his life, I stole over 15,000 from the company I work for, I like porn more than my husband does, I don’t know what I am doing and I’m running out of time… Every passerby is another person full of longing, fear, confusion, and wonder, and there is great comfort in knowing you are not alone.
-Through this project, Candy sought to create a cathartic sanctuary where all of us became imperfect priests to help console one another as we contemplate our lives.
-July 19 – Aug 12, 2012.
-See all confessions on new the project site.
+Over 1500 confessions were displayed on the walls: I still love her two girlfriends and five years later, I’m scared I’ll die alone, I eat too much cheese, Came here married to one girl and left married to two girls, I sold heroin to my friend and it ruined his life, I stole over 15,000 from the company I work for, I like porn more than my husband does, I don’t know what I am doing and I’m running out of time.
+Inspired by Shinto shrines, Post Secret, and Catholicism, the project explored the idea of an anonymous sanctuary to help us console one another as we make sense of our lives.
+July-Aug, 2012.
+See all confessions on the new project site.

-Installation team: Abraham King, Kristina Kassem, Wendalyn Lewis, Caroline Oh.
-Gallery coordination: Krista Salley, Lily Tran, Casey Fremont Crowe, Sheila Marcello, Cory Mervis.
+2012.
+Wood, aluminum, canvas, spray paint, acrylic.
+Las Vegas, NV.
+Installation assistance by Abraham King, Kristina Kassem, Wendalyn Lewis, Caroline Oh.
+Gallery coordination by Krista Salley, Lily Tran, Casey Fremont Crowe, Sheila Marcello, Cory Mervis.
 Thank you to Yvonne Force Villareal.